code-423n4/2023-07-axelar/README.md

 - Is it multi-chain?:  True
 - Does it use a side-chain?: False
 - Is this an upgrade of an existing system?
 False
-- Describe any specific areas you would like addressed.
-E.g. Please try to break XYZ.": Verify correctness of different token deployment types, and cross-chain transfers.
+- Describe any specific areas you would like addressed.: Verify correctness of different token deployment types, and cross-chain transfers.
 Try to break authentication, token bridging invariants, and governance timelock mechanism
 ```

 # Tests